How do we age? The hallmarks of ageing

 1. Genomic instability

 Our genetic material, DNA, is constantly being damaged by external and internal factors.
 These damaging factors include UV radiation from sunlight or reactive oxygen species produced in our mitochondria.
 It is estimated that our DNA is damaged up to a million times a day.
 Most of this damage is repaired immediately because cells have efficient detection and repair mechanisms.
 However, these repair processes are not perfect and a small percentage of damage remains unrepaired.
-Therefore, as we age, DNA damage accumulates, which can have several adverse effects.
-DNA mutations increase the risk of tumour growth, so our risk of cancer increases with age.
-DNA damage can also lead to reduced cell function or even drive cells into senescence, contributing to reduced organ function in old age.
+This is why DNA damage accumulates as we age, which can have several adverse effects.
+DNA mutations increase the risk of tumour growth, so our risk of cancer increases with age [Roos et al. 2016, Nicolai et al. 2015].
+DNA damage can also lead to a reduction in cell function or even drive cells into senescence, which can contribute to the loss of organ function in old age.

-The Max Planck Research Group Panier and the Max Planck Research Group Jachimowicz at our institute conduct research on this topic.
+The Max Planck Research Group Panier and the Max Planck Research Group Jachimowicz at our institute are investigating this topic.

 2. Telomere degradation

-Telomeres are the protective caps at the ends of chromosomes in the human genome.
-They are comparable to the closed end of a shoelace and keep our chromosomes intact.
-Each time a cell divides, a piece of the telomeres is lost, so the chromosome ends shorten the more cells divide and the older we get.
-When a certain length is reached, the cells go into a resting phase and stop dividing.
-These cells can then die or even cause inflammation, which accelerates the ageing process and triggers disease.
-A special enzyme called telomerase prevents the shortening of telomeres and can even restore telomere length.
+Telomeres are the protective caps at the ends of the chromosomes in the human genome.
+They are like the closed end of a shoelace and keep our chromosomes intact.
+Each time a cell divides, a piece of telomere is lost, so the more cells divide and the older we get, the shorter the chromosome ends become.
+When a certain length is reached, cells enter a resting phase and stop dividing.
+These cells can then die or even cause inflammation, which accelerates the ageing process and triggers disease [Aubert et al. 2008].
+A special enzyme called telomerase prevents telomere shortening and can even restore telomere length.
 However, with the exception of our germ line, most cells in our body do not express telomerase.
-This serves as a precaution against the development of cancer cells, which are characterised by high activity of telomerase, helping them to become immortal.
+This is a precaution against the development of cancer cells, which are characterised by high telomerase activity, helping them to become immortal [Jaskelioff et al. 2011, Djojosubroto et al. 2003].

 The Max Planck Research Group Panier at our institute conducts research on the importance of telomere function and ageing.